The David Bradshaw Creative Writing Residency

 The late Professor David Bradshaw from Worcester College and Professor Martin Stannard from the University of Leicester successfully bid for AHRC funding for the project, which was initiated by Alexander Waugh, Waugh's grandson.

-Robert is a writer from Dudley, who recently completed his PhD at the University of Wolverhampton, where he is a lecturer on the Creative and Professional Writing degree course.
+Robert is a writer from Dudley, who completed his PhD at the University of Wolverhampton, where he is a lecturer on the Creative and Professional Writing degree course.
 He has written four poetry chapbooks: Transitions (The Black Light Engine Room Press, 2015); Orpheus (Lapwing Publications, 2016); Corvus' Burnt-Wing Love Balm and Cure-All (Black Light Engine Room, 2018); and Lamella (Original Plus Press, 2019).
 Next year promises to be even busier for Robert as Smokestack Press is due to publish his first full collection and his debut novel will be released with Wild Pressed Books.

 Read more about Robert and his work through his website